Anorexia: The signs, symptoms and treatment

 anorexia:-the-signs,-symptoms-and-treatment-thumbanail

-Anorexia Nervosa, often referred to as anorexia, is a serious mental health condition that causes changes in a person’s relationship with food and eating habits.
-For people with anorexia, the idea of gaining weight can make them feel extremely anxious or frightened.
-This can cause them to try to keep their weight as low as possible, usually by limiting what they eat and exercising too much.
-This can eventually lead the person to develop compulsive behaviours and can also have a serious impact on their physical, emotional and mental health.
+Anorexia Nervosa, often referred to as anorexia, is a mental health condition that causes changes in a person’s relationship with food and eating habits.
+For people with anorexia nervosa, the idea of gaining weight can make them feel extremely anxious or frightened.
+This can cause them to try to keep their weight as low as possible.
+Usually, a person does this by limiting what they eat and exercising too much.
+This can eventually lead the person to develop compulsive eating and exercise-related behaviours.
+Anorexia nervosa has a significant negative impact on a person’s physical, emotional and mental health.

 Why do people develop anorexia?

-It is not always clear why someone develops anorexia, and the specific causes are different for different people.
-Worries about body image can often play a role, but while anorexia can seem like it’s all about food and body size on the surface, the root causes are usually linked to how the person feels about themselves and what they’re going through in their lives.
-The behaviours around eating that other people can see are often just the external expression of an internal struggle.
+It is not always clear why someone develops anorexia nervosa.
+The exact causes can vary from person to person.
+Worries about body image can often play a significant role, leading to the myth that the condition is all about food and body size.
+However, the root causes are usually far more complex, involving a range of biological, social, emotional and psychological factors.
+Visible differences in eating behaviours are often just the external expression of an internal emotional struggle.

 Mental health difficulties like anxiety and low self-esteem, a family history of eating disorders, addiction, or traumatic experiences like sexual abuse are all associated with developing anorexia.
 To better understand how anorexia affects a person, it can be helpful to think of it as a coping mechanism.
-Like any eating disorder, anorexia causes a person to control food and their body to manage distress and feel in control when something else in their life is making them feel out of control or unsafe.
-Understanding this makes it easier to understand how scary it can be to stop engaging in eating disorder behaviours.
+People with the condition often control food and their body to manage emotional distress.
+This can help them feel in control when something else in their life is making them feel out of control or unsafe.
+Recognising this can make it easier to understand why someone might not be able to stop restricting food without support.

 Signs and symptoms of anorexia

-Anorexia is a mental health condition characterised by symptoms in 3 main areas.
+Anorexia is a mental health condition characterised by symptoms in three main areas:

-3. People with anorexia often perceive their body shape or weight in a distorted way and spend a lot of time thinking about their body shape or weight.
+3. People with anorexia often perceive their body shape or weight in a distorted way.
+They often spend a lot of time thinking about their body shape and size

 Your behaviour when dealing with anorexia